 "Towrang Tavern" Social Gathering

 On the last Friday of each month we meet in the hall for a casual catch-up.
 BYO drinks and a meal.
 Gold coin donation goes toward Hall upkeep.
+It's a great evening.
 All Welcome.

 Towrang Valley Progress Group